Long Exposure Photography – How to Take Long Exposures of Moving Water + Create Beautiful Blur

 If the weather is overcast, cloudy and moody it will work really well also.

 Look for areas where the water is moving fast, places like waterfalls and beaches with a never ending subject matter to capture and test out various settings.
 I love photographing at the beach when the waves are nice and small and the sky is soft and pink so the entire image once the waves are blurred becomes really peaceful.

 Waterfalls are ideal for testing how to make water dance so if you’ve got a national park nearby, head out for a hike and plan for a few hours shooting the falls.

 You can capture a number of perspectives so it doesn’t matter if the waterfalls are high or just a fast flowing stream pouring over some little rocks, as long as there is enough movement to blur, you’ll be able to work on this technique.

 Because you’re working with water, it’s best to have a camera that’s weatherproof and can withstand a few sprinkles!
 Also it’s best to take along a little towel just incase things get a little wet and wild.

 While having a tripod is ideal, if you don’t want to carry it or take it along for a hike, you can attempt these shots without it by either standing super still or leaning your camera on a rock or suitable flat object.

-My Olympus OM-D E-M1 Mark II is perfectly weatherproof and also the 5-axis image stabilisation means I can shoot longer exposures completely hand-held…usually up to 2-3 seconds depending on how wobbly I’m feeling at the time.
+My Olympus OM-D E-M1 Mark III is perfectly weatherproof and also the industry leading image stabilisation means I can shoot longer exposures completely hand-held…usually up to 4-5 seconds depending on how wobbly I’m feeling at the time.